dudycooly/site_tracker/README.md

-Flask Tracking
+Site Visit Tracking
 ==============

 An example a single module (Monolithic) Flask application.

-This application tracks visit to a particular web site.
+This application tracks visit to a particular web site register with this application.

 Used 2 tables to track visits of a given site